Wharepuke means ‘house on the hill’. Wharepuke Subtropical Garden is located on the Stone Store Hill in Kerikeri in the Bay of Islands.

 Wharepuke Subtropical Garden showcases Robin Booths lifetime collection of rare and unusual plants and began in 1993 on a site that was his parents old citrus orchard.
 Robins 50 years of experience as a nurseryman and landscape designer show.

-A plantsmans garden, here is an eclectic collection of trees and plants that grow well in the subtropical conditions.
-There are also group plantings of bromeliads, algaves, many different orchids growing on and under the trees and a huge variety of maturing trees from many different parts of the world.
+A plantsman's garden here is an eclectic collection of trees and plants that grow well in the subtropical conditions.
+There are also group plantings of bromeliads, agaves, many different orchids growing on and under the trees and a huge variety of mature trees from many different parts of the world.
 A collection of edible subtropical fruiting trees is of considerable interest.

 It is possible to stay in one of the cottages at Wharepuke which means entrance is free to the gardens and sculpture park at any time during your stay

 We have at least 30 bird species coming to our subtropical gardens.